 Functionality has been added as requested

-#4 Updated by James Snell 8 days ago
+#4 Updated by James Snell about 1 month ago

 The option "Sign a Certificate Signing Request" is now present.